rritec/powerbi/Notebooks/PBI_01_04_Power Query Editor Combine Data.md

 - Append
     - Rows appending
     - Append rules
-        - Rule 1: the number of columns in each table is same
+        - Rule 1: The number of columns in each table is same
         - Rule 2: The positions of columns must be same
         - Rule 3: The respective columns data types shoud be same